slurmulon/bach/docs/guide.md

 If a condition is prefixed with `!` it will be negated.

-In other words, instead of saying "if the iteration matches this condition", you're saying "if the iteration does NOT match this condition".
+Instead of saying "if the iteration matches this condition", you're saying "if the iteration does NOT match this condition".

 This example loops over a list 4 times but only plays `Chord('B')` on iterations 1, 2, and 4 (in other words, "not 3").